 For more information on NIH requirements for inclusion of children in research, see NIH Inclusion of Children Policy Implementation.

-Assent: Agreement to participate in research by an individual (e.g., a child) who cannot provide legally effective informed consent to participate on his/her own behalf.
+Assent: Agreement to participate in research by a person under 18 (in Washington state) who cannot legally provide effective informed consent.
 Note: Failure to object does not constitute assent.

 Emancipated Minors: For purposes of SU IRB policy, the following persons under the legal age of 18, have the legal rights of adults due to special circumstances, including the right to consent to treatments or procedures involved in research:

-Guardian: An individual who is authorized under applicable state or local law to consent on behalf of a child to general medical care.
-In Ohio, a guardian may be a grandparent, other family member, or other person, association, or agency other than the biological or adoptive parents who has been formally appointed as a guardian or legal representative by a court to care for a child, including to consent on behalf of a child to general medical care.
+Guardian: An individual authorized under applicable state or local law to consent on behalf of a child to general medical care.
 Note: Grandparents or other family members who are not formally appointed as guardians or legal representatives by a court generally do not have the authority to provide consent on behalf of a child without consent by the child’s parents.

 Permission: The agreement of a parent(s) or legal guardian to the participation of his/her child or ward in research.
-Note: Parents/guardians may not give consent on behalf of a child, but rather “parental permission.”
+Note: Parents/guardians may not give consent on behalf of a child, but rather “permission.”

 - If a minor reaches the legal age of consent while enrolled in research with parental/guardian permission, he/she must provide informed consent (unless waived) to continue participation.